 The Thursday Calendar section of the LA TIMES always has a feature called “My Favorite Weekend”.
 A celebrity is asked to describe his or her favorite southland weekend.
 It’s always bullshit, but now it seems they’re running out of real celebrities.
 At one time it was Sharon Stone.
-This week it was one of the models who holds briefcases on DEAL OR NO DEAL.
+Now it's one of the models who holds briefcases on DEAL OR NO DEAL.
 Like anyone gives a crap that she likes to go to Catalina with friends on Sunday then have dinner at someone’s house and let his chef prepare the meal.

 Friday I like to get an early start and hit the cockfights in Tijuana.
 I enjoy the action and it’s fun to see all the young couples out on their first dates.

 From there I’ll go to the Hotel Del Coronado for a swim to wash any blood off.

 There’s a Stuart Anderson’s Black Angus restaurant in Oceanside right off Interstate 5.
 They have a three-course dinner for two that includes two sides.
 And on Friday you can get their signature clam chowder, just like the cowboys used to make.

 Saturday morning I power walk from Westwood to Malibu, get the paper, then power walk home.
 Along the way I may stop at an artist friend’s house and pose for a bust.

 For lunch I’ll meet some ex car thieves at Bob’s Big Boy in Toluca Lake.
 Their Big Boy hamburger is an LA classic, but I order their Super Big Boy hamburger because that one has meat in it.

 After lunch and checking to see that one of my dining companions didn’t steal my XM radio, I amble over to the Twin Swallows Oriental Massage Parlor in nearby Inglewood for some pampering at negotiated rates.